Tele Vue NP-127 IS Review

 Various accessories are available, including the CNC rings and special Gibraltar 5 head, as described.
 The Starbeam finder fits straight onto the rings and of course there are TV’s huge range of eyepieces which work perfectly with the short focal length of the NP-127 (which some 3rd party Eps, such as Pentax XWs, may not).

 I had to wait a week for some custom rings from Parallax to arrive, but when they did I was able to mount the big Tele Vue up on my AP1200 for a proper evaluation.
-Held rock steady, it took moments for me to do a star test and realise that the NP127 was out of collimation.
-It wasn’t badly out of collimation, but just enough to make diffraction rings bunch up a little on one side; focusing through a planet had the peculiar effect of seeing the out-of-focus blur converge on one side and leave on the other.
+Held rock steady, it took moments for me to do a star test and realise that the NP-127 was out of collimation.
+It wasn’t badly out of collimation, but just enough to make diffraction rings bunch up a little on one side.

 In Use – Daytime